gomezgoiri/Semantic-WoT-Environment-Simulation/README.md

 ===================================================================

 Evaluation of the paper entiled [Energy-aware Architecture for Information Search in the Semantic Web of Things](http://gomezgoiri.net/publications/gomezgoiri-energy.html).

-This project has evolved during more than a year.
+This project was developed during more than a year.
+Indeed, since it is based on a previous project, there is two years old code.
 Consequently, it may be difficult to understand.
-I did my best to make a neat design and now I'm really trying to clearly document it.
+I did my best to make a neat design and now I've really tried to clearly document it.
-However, if after carefully reading the documentation and the source code, you don't understand something or you cannot run something, just mail me and I'll do my best to help you ;-)
+However, providing that, after carefully reading the documentation and the source code, you don't understand something or you cannot run something, just mail me and I'll do my best to help you ;-)

 Directory structure